We asked the lead singer of The Alpacas about the best London venues to gig in, which apps he uses for fan engagement and more

 Are you actively looking for record labels?
 Do you think it could be a good option?

 I'm not looking for a labels at the moment.
 It could be good for me, but it's all down to individuals in the label and how much they are willing to help.

 How do you balance your music with other passions - partner, children, job?

 I make music a part of my jobs, relationship, friendships.
 Everything I do involves music.

-We hope you enjoyed reading Andrei's story and experiences as much as we did.
+We hope you enjoyed reading Andrei's artist interview as much as we did.
 Here's The Alpacas' website where you can explore their music and learn more about them: http://thealpacas.co.uk/

 Fancy being featured in our Musician Series?
 Get in touch at email@example.com